tari-labs/tari-university/src/merged-mining/merged-mining-scene/MergedMiningIntroduction.md

-A transaction set for both block chains are assembled.
-The hash of the AuxPoW block header is then inserted in the 'free' bytes region (coinbase field) of the coinbase transaction and submitted to the Parent block chain's Proof-of-Work (PoW).
-If the merge miner solves the block at the difficulty level of either or both block chains the respective block(s) are re-assembled with the completed PoW and submitted to the correct block chain.
-In case of the Auxiliary block chain the Parent's block hash, Merkle tree branch and coinbase transaction are inserted in the Auxiliary block's AuxPoW header.
-This is to prove that enough work was done on the Parent block chain that meets the difficulty level of the Auxiliary block chain. ([[1]](https://en.bitcoin.it/wiki/Merged_mining_specification), [[2]](https://bitcoin.stackexchange.com/questions/273/how-does-merged-mining-work), [[25]](http://repositum.tuwien.ac.at/obvutwhs/download/pdf/2315652))
+A transaction set for both blockchains are assembled.
+The hash of the AuxPoW block header is then inserted in the 'free' bytes region (coinbase field) of the coinbase transaction and submitted to the Parent blockchain's Proof-of-Work (PoW).
+If the merge miner solves the block at the difficulty level of either or both blockchains the respective block(s) are re-assembled with the completed PoW and submitted to the correct blockchain.
+In case of the Auxiliary blockchain the Parent's block hash, Merkle tree branch and coinbase transaction are inserted in the Auxiliary block's AuxPoW header.
+This is to prove that enough work was done on the Parent blockchain that meets the difficulty level of the Auxiliary blockchain. ([[1]], [[2]], [[25]](http://repositum.tuwien.ac.at/obvutwhs/download/pdf/2315652))

 The propagation of Parent and Auxiliary blocks are totally independent and only governed by each chain's difficulty level.
 As an example the diagram below shows how this can play out in practice with Namecoin and Bitcoin when the Parent difficulty (D<sub>BTC</sub>) is larger than the Auxiliary difficulty (D<sub>NMC</sub>) .
-Note that *BTC block 2'* did not become part of the Parent block chain propagation.
+Note that *BTC block 2'* did not become part of the Parent blockchain propagation.

 ![MergedMiningIntro02](./sources/MergedMiningIntro02.png)

-## Merged mining with multiple Auxiliary chains
+## Merged Mining with Multiple Auxiliary Chains

-A miner can use a single Parent to perform merged mining on multiple Auxiliary block chains.
+A miner can use a single Parent to perform merged mining on multiple Auxiliary blockchains.
 The Merkle tree root of a Merkle tree that contains the block hashes of the Auxiliary blocks as leaves must then be inserted in the Parent's coinbase field as shown below.
-To prevent double spending attacks each Auxiliary block chain must specify a unique ID that can be used to derive the leave of the Merkle tree where the respective block hash must be located. [[25]](http://repositum.tuwien.ac.at/obvutwhs/download/pdf/2315652)
+To prevent double spending attacks each Auxiliary blockchain must specify a unique ID that can be used to derive the leave of the Merkle tree where the respective block hash must be located. [[25]](http://repositum.tuwien.ac.at/obvutwhs/download/pdf/2315652)

 ![MergedMiningIntro03](./sources/MergedMiningIntro03.png)

-## Merged mining interesting facts, case studies
+## Merged Mining - Interesting Facts, Case Studies

 ### Namecoin (#307) with Bitcoin (#1)

-- Namecoin, the first fork of Bitcoin, introduced merged mining with Bitcoin [[1]](https://en.bitcoin.it/wiki/Merged_mining_specification) from block 19,200 onwards [[3]](https://github.com/namecoin/wiki/blob/master/Merged-Mining.mediawiki).
-Namecoin current block height is >400,500 (@ 2018/05/28) [[4]](https://bchain.info/NMC).
+- Namecoin, the first fork of Bitcoin, introduced merged mining with Bitcoin [[1]](https://en.bitcoin.it/wiki/Merged_mining_specification) from block 19,200 onwards [[3]].
+Namecoin current block height is > 400,500 (@ 2018/05/28) [[4]](https://bchain.info/NMC).
 - Over the 5 day period of 23-27/05/2018 only 226 out of 752 blocks posted transaction values over and above the block reward of 25 NMC, with an average transaction value of 159.231 NMC including the block reward. [[4]](https://bchain.info/NMC)
 - Slush Pool merged mining Namecoin with Bitcoin rewards all miners with BTC equivalent to NMC via external exchange service. [[5]](https://slushpool.com/help/first-aid/faq-merged-mining)
 - P2pool, Multipool, Slush Pool, Eligius and F2pool are cited as top Namecoin merged mining pools. [[6]](https://www.prooworld.com/namecoin/best-namecoin-mining-pools)